jkbeck/Project-5-Neighborhood-Map/README.md

 Clicking on a map marker will show a custom infobox, not the standard infowindow.

+Clicking the Hide/Show tab to the right of the search results will move results off the screen for better viewing of the map.

-Added responsive design changes for various sizes of screens.
+Added responsive design changes for various sizes of screens using www.studiopress.com/responsive for testing.

 Use the URL below to check out my project.